AWR-167: Sport and Special Event Risk Management

 BY JURISDICTION

-The Sport and Special Event Risk Management and Planning course is designed to develop capabilities for multi-agency collaboration pertaining to sport and special event safety and security.
+This course is designed to develop capabilities for multi-agency collaboration pertaining to sport and special event safety and security.
 Through activity-based training modules, participants will enhance their ability for planning, risk assessment, training, and exercising practices specific to conducting sport and special events.
 The expectation is for participants to return to their respective organizations and coordinate the development of a sport and/or special event risk management and planning process.

 This course represents a cooperative effort between The University of Southern Mississippi’s National Center for Spectator Sports Safety and Security (USM/NCS⁴) and the Texas A&M Engineering Extension Service’s National Emergency Response and Recovery Training Center (TEEX/NERRTC), a member of the Texas A&M University System.